 Computer Science 152 — Computer Architecture and Engineering (5 Units)

 CS152 provides foundational knowledge for students seeking to learn about computer architecture.
 A handful of topics taught in this class may also help prepare students for operating systems courses, such as CS162.
 CS152 fulfills the design course requirement for EECS and L&S CS majors.
-This course is taught above the transistor/circuits abstraction, and focuses on the design of processors at a higher level.
+This course is taught above the digital circuit abstraction, and focuses on the design of processors at a higher level.
 It begins with discussing important architectures in history, then moves on to ISA design, pipelining, memory hierarchy, and virtual memory.
 Several types of processors are then discussed, including out-of-order, superscalar, and vector processors.

 - CISC vs RISC ISAs